posener/posener.github.io/_posts/2018-08-23-goroutine-scoped-context.md

 This solution is very wrong.
 For instance, it will fail for concurrency reasons.
-We can't call `f1` from two different goroutines concurrently.
-Concurrent calls to `f1` will override `gCtx`, which will allow `f100` of the first call to read the context of the second call.
+If we call `f1` from two different goroutines concurrently, concurrent calls to `f1` will override `gCtx`, which will allow `f100` of the first call to read the context of the second call.

 - Create a struct that will hold the context.